 - Retrieve your temporary PennFlex voicemail passcode from PPS (PennNet Phone Service) web portal on the day of your migration.

-- Change your voicemail passcode (Link to directions at ISC) You will use your temporary code from Step 1 to do this.
+- Using the Mobile App with Webex, change your voicemail passcode (you may need to launch the Mobile App with Webex and then launch your voicemail to enter in your passcode.)
+You will use your temporary code from Step 1 to do this.

 - Make an outgoing test call to confirm that your phone is functioning.
 From your mobile phone, call your office phone and confirm that calls are coming through to your line as expected.